 Central Victoria already had the fabulous Clunes Booktown event in May, and across the region a very fine Words in Winter program linking so many of the beautiful towns in our region.
 It was definitely time for Bendigo, with its heritage buildings and strong cultural infrastructure, to step up.

-We will never forget David Marr – witty, passionate, engaged and informative – absolutely setting the tone for that first festival and for all that have followed.
+David Marr – witty, passionate, engaged and informative – absolutely set the tone for that first festival and for all that have followed.
+Since then, we've almost doubled our guest list and carefully managed each day's program, to maintain the friendly, intimate atmosphere of this true festival experience.

 The great Les Murray came in 2014, the beginning of his huge year of publishing and speaking which has cemented his reputation forever in Australian literary history.

-In 2015, we added two venues to our program, the magnificent newly-built Ulumbarra Theatre, one of the most impressive theatres in the country, and the historic Trades Hall, a little tired, still very proud, a gorgeous place full of echoing voices and passionate debate.
+In 2015, we added two venues to our program, the magnificent newly-built Ulumbarra Theatre,and the historic Trades Hall, a gorgeous place full of echoing voices and passionate debate.
+In 2017 we're ready to spread our wings, heading to nearby towns Dunolly, Maryborough and Eaglehawk, taking great events to superb heritage venues.

 Yes, we're growing, but what we will never lose is the warmth, friendliness and willingness that has, from the start, been our festival's core identity.